mattsheppard/markdown-static-site-generator/README.md

 # markdown-static-site-generator

 A simple maven plugin that takes a directory of markdown files (and resource files) and produces a static website.
-We expect commnmark style markdown syntax, and use the freemarker templating language to wrap the generated pages.
+We expect commonmark style markdown syntax, and use the freemarker templating language to wrap the generated pages.

 ## So, how do I use it?